chinapedia/wikipedia.abstract.en/Page/JPEG.md

 where G is the unquantized DCT coefficients; Q is the quantization matrix above; and B is the quantized DCT coefficients.

-Using this quantization matrix with the DCT coefficient matrix from above results in: idct-animation.gif
+Using this quantization matrix with the DCT coefficient matrix from above results in:

 $$B=
 \left[